 Alternatively, we can consider Option 2 of legacy per-symbol based dropping, which does not require an agreement per se but how to handle the case where a fully-coherent UE sounds on only 4 ports can be further considered.
 Some companies suggested there is no spec impact and this can be left for implementation.
 A couple of companies suggested to switch to non-coherent PUSCH temporarily in this case.
 The following proposal is then suggested.
 Though some companies proposed that “codebookSubset = nonCoherent” is to be assumed, this discussion may belong to AI 9.1.4.2 for SRI/TPMI.

-Proposal 3.3C: For an 8-port SRS resource in a SRS resource set with usage ‘codebook’ and with TDM factor s = 2, the 8 ports being fully[/partially] coherent, when the s subsets of ports are mapped onto m ≥ 2 OFDM symbols in a slot according to the pattern {{1, 2, …, s}, …, {1, 2, …, s}} (totally m/s groups of {1, 2, …, s}), and when the SRS transmission on one of the s OFDM symbols within a group of {1, 2, …, s} is dropped[, the associated PUSCH transmission (i.e., the SRS resource is identified by the SRI of the PUSCH), if any, does not assume “codebookSubset = fullyAndPartialAndNonCoherent”].
+Proposal 3.3C: For an 8-port SRS resource in a SRS resource set with usage ‘codebook’ and with TDM factor s = 2, the 8 ports being fully[/partially] coherent, when the s subsets of ports are mapped onto m ≥ 2 OFDM symbols in a slot according to the pattern {{1, 2, …, s}, …, {1, 2, …, s}} (totally m/s groups of {1, 2, …, s}), and when the SRS transmission on one of the s OFDM symbols within a group of {1, 2, …, s} is dropped.

 During the offline discussion, companies had different views on whether to introduce new dropping rules for TDMed SRS or reuse legacy per-symbol dropping rules.
 In addition, for Proposal 3.3B, different views exist regarding the FFS, and for Proposal 3.3C, different views exist regarding the coherence assumption.
 More discussions are needed and views can be provided below.